lukecav/awesome-wp-speed-up/README.md

 * [Sucuri Load Time Tester](https://performance.sucuri.net/) - How fast is your site?
 You can test here the performance of any of your sites from across the globe.
 * [GTmetrix](https://gtmetrix.com/) - Start optimizing your site!
 GTmetrix provides explanations for each recommendation, and gives you actionable advice.
 * [Pingdom](https://tools.pingdom.com/) - Enter a URL to test the load time of that page, analyze it and find bottlenecks.

+## Further Reading
+* [WordPress Performance – Breaking It Down by HTTP Requests](https://www.keycdn.com/blog/wordpress-performance/) - WordPress can be a tricky beast as they say when it comes to web performance.
+Especially if you are comparing it against others running static sites.
+* [Cloudflare Cache WordPress Posts and Pages Guide](https://guides.wp-bullet.com/cloudflare-cache-wordpress-posts-and-pages-guide/) - Cloudflare helps speed up WordPress and WooCommerce sites all around the world.
+Powered by more than 100 datacenters globally, Cloudflare’s CDN and security is a great addition to any web site.
+* [18 Tips on How to Speed Up WordPress](https://www.keycdn.com/blog/speed-up-wordpress/) - WordPress is an amazing CMS platform, but it can also be quite slow if not optimized correctly.
+In this guide, we will show you how to speed up WordPress by sharing our web performance strategies and recommendations.
+* [15 Website Speed Test Tools for Analyzing Web Performance](https://www.keycdn.com/blog/website-speed-test-tools/) - That is why it is important to take advantage of the many free website speed test tools available out there so you can achieve optimal performance.
+* [Batch Optimize JPG Lossy Linux Command Line with jpeg-recompress](https://guides.wp-bullet.com/batch-optimize-jpg-lossy-linux-command-line-with-jpeg-recompress/) - Optimizing your images can feel like black magic sometimes.
+The safest JPG compression is lossless meaning no quality loss (guide), lossy compression has far superior space savings.
+* [Cache AJAX GET Requests with Cloudflare and Varnish](https://guides.wp-bullet.com/cache-ajax-get-requests-with-cloudflare-and-varnish/) - AJAX requests are typically used to provide dynamic content on WordPress sites and bypass cache.
+I have already shown how to Cache AJAX requests with Varnish to bypass PHP and MySQL for AJAX processing by storing the cache in Varnish.

 Hope this was helpful.